Move over Bobby Thomson, you’ve got company. Meet Evan Longoria.

 9. Collins joined the Red Sox as vice president and general manager when fellow Irving Schooler Tom Yawkey purchased the team in 1933.
 Sadly, he is perhaps best remembered for his no-show decision in 1945, when Jackie Robinson and two other Negro Leaguers tried out for Boston.
 That decision resulted in the Red Sox becoming the last team to integrate.

 10. A devout religious man, Collins passed away on Easter Sunday, 1951, at age 63.
-Survived by his wife and two sons, he was buried in Linwood Cemetery in Weston, Massachusetts, and was survived by his wife and two sons.
+Survived by his wife and two sons, he was buried in Linwood Cemetery in Weston, Massachusetts.